 The value of the Corporation's crude oil inventory, including oil inventory purchased as base stock for drilling fluids, is impacted by the commodity price of crude oil.
 Crude oil prices have historically fluctuated widely and are affected by numerous factors outside of the Corporation's control.
 Crude oil prices are primarily based on West Texas Intermediate ("WTI") plus or minus a differential to WTI based on the crude oil type and other contributing market conditions.
 As part of normal operating activities, the Corporation is required to hold a certain amount of inventory in any given month.
 In addition, changes in the prices of crude oil and natural gas can impact overall drilling activity and demand for the Corporation's products and services.
 In the DS division, the Corporation purchases various minerals, chemicals, and oil-based products and is directly exposed to changes in the prices of these items.
-The Corporation has elected not to actively manage commodity price risk associated with crude oil and drilling fluids inventory at this time as the exposure to these fluctuations is not considered significant.
+The Corporation has elected not to actively manage commodity price risk associated with crude oil and drilling fluids inventory at this time.